Customer behaviors around the world are changing. Fast. For businesses, the risk in not keeping up is all too real.

 4. Infuse a constant flow of customer empathy that affects company culture

-People become fluent in a new language by immersing themselves in the culture of native speakers—not just by listening to Rosetta Stone on their commute to work.
+People become fluent in a new language by immersing themselves in the culture of native speakers—not by listening to Rosetta Stone on their commute.
 The same is true when trying to build genuine customer empathy among employees.
 It can't be a one-off engagement.
 It needs to be an immersive and ongoing experience that evolves over time, ultimately altering the company culture.

 * * *